alzahraaelsallakh/Infotainment-System-Yocto/README.md

 ```
 $ bitbake core-image-sato
 ```
 **core-image-sato** is selected as it supports X11 and a GUI server is required.
-But it has a bug mentioned in the [Known issues](#knownIssues) section in issue no.4
+But it has a bug mentioned in the [Known issues](#knownIssues) section in issues no.4 and no.5

 2. If the build process was successful, the raspberry pi image will be under ```rpi-build/tmp/deploy/images/raspberrypi3-64/core-image-sato-raspberrypi3-64.rpi-sdimg```